wix-incubator/wix-rest-docs/guides/Pagination.md

 For each `sort` object,
 sorting is applied with the `fieldName` and `order` parameters.

-For example, to list contacts by last name in ascending order, include this structure in the request body:
+For example, to list payment links by created date in ascending order, and by status in descending order:

 ::::tabs
 :::REST_TAB